o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer/tutorial_multiplayer.md

            OverrideController="true"
 ```

-When attempt to build the code, you will get compile errors but that is because the code now expects us to override the controller base class.
-In fact, if you look into the code generated header, `D:\git\o3de\build\-86ba765d\Gem\Code\Azcg\Generated\Source\AutoGen\MyFirstNetworkComponent.AutoComponent.h`, like we did before, you will see that large comment has changed to add controller:
+When attempting to build the code, you will get compile errors but that is because the code now expects us to override the controller base class.
+In fact, if you look into the code generated header, `\path\to\o3de\build\-86ba765d\Gem\Code\Azcg\Generated\Source\AutoGen\MyFirstNetworkComponent.AutoComponent.h`, like we did before, you will see that large comment has changed to add controller:

 ```c++
 /// You may use the classes below as a basis for your new derived classes.
 Derived classes must be marked in MyFirstNetworkComponent.AutoComponent.xml